Why is solo travel on the rise?

 1. Freedom to explore

 Our main motivators for travel have shifted in the past decade.
 Travel used to be focused primarily on leisure, family time, and getting away from work.
 Today’s traveler is often motivated by curiosity, exploration, and even personal growth.
-Without a travel companion, the single traveler is able to freely engage with their surroundings: soaking up culture, meeting with locals, and moving at their own pace.
+Without a travel companion, the solo traveler is able to freely engage with their surroundings: soaking up culture, meeting with locals, and moving at their own pace.

 2. The rise in technology